Lukium/chatgpt-api-server/README.md

 	`pretty`: (`true` | `false`, default: `true` on browser, `false` on `/api`) Only effective if `reply_only` = `true` Will determine whether to run the reply through markdown for better looking reply, especially useful for when using the API via the browser

-	`access_token`: (`OpenAI Access Token`, default: None) When passed, the API will create an instance of the `ChatGPT` class specifically using the access token to make a chatgpt request using the account associated with the access token rather than one of the accounts setup in `settings.json`.
+	`access_token`: (`OpenAI Access Token`, default: None) When passed (This will essentially override `plus` with the `user_plus` parameter, since it will not be using a builtin instance), the API will create an instance of the `ChatGPT` class specifically using the access token to make a chatgpt request using the account associated with the access token rather than one of the accounts setup in `settings.json`.
 Access tokens can be retrieved using the `/access-token` or `/api/access-token` endpoints.

 	`user_plus`: (`true` | `false`, default: `false`) Whether the account linked to the access_token has access to chatgpt Plus or not.
 Will determine which model to use, which may throw an exception if set to true when the user does not have access to to Plus